Harvey-OS/harvey/CONTRIBUTING.md

   and push the changes up to your fork.
 Github will track the changes and update the pull request accordingly.
-- Most of the time, when you are ready to submit your pull request, someone else will have merged something to master, at which point your branch will have been outdated, GitHub provides a convenient way of updating your branch right from your pull request.
+- Most of the time, when you are ready to submit your pull request, someone else will have merged something to main, at which point your branch will have been outdated, GitHub provides a convenient way of updating your branch right from your pull request.
   ![build_files_by_sevki_ _pull_request__53_ _harvey-os_harvey](https://cloud.githubusercontent.com/assets/429977/13457994/4d9a3118-e06b-11e5-9898-f8574b5ce11d.png)